SaadBenn/Stream-Data-Into-Database-Using-Python/README.md

 # Stream-Data-Into-Database-Using-Python
 Given the frequency that I have seen database languages listed as a requirement for data science jobs, I thought it would be a good idea to do a practice project on MySQL today.
 In particular, I wanted to look at how we can use python and an API to stream data directly into a MySQL database.

+Install SQL Server and setup your MySQL workbench.
+There are a lot of tutorials on this.
+I found [this](https://www.youtube.com/watch?v=K6w0bZjl_Lw) in particular very useful.

 # Note
 Before we access the Twitter API you need to set up a twitter app.
 1. go to the following website [click here](https://developer.twitter.com/) and create an account.